-Remove the key from the ignition before you do any maintenance.
+Remove the key from the ignition and disconnect the wire from the spark plug before you do any maintenance.
+Set the wire aside so that it does not accidentally contact the spark plug.

 Premaintenance Procedures

 Before opening any of the covers, shut off the engine and remove the key.
 Allow the engine to cool before opening any covers